seancarmody/ngramr/README.md

 *This package was significantly updated in July 2020 to reflect changes to the Google ngram viewer webpage format (and has not been pushed to CRAN).
-Please let me know if anything is not working as expected.*
+Please let me know if anything is not working as expected.
+Note that the `tag` parameter has been removed.
+If this feature is essential for you, please us version v1.6.5.*

 Note: with the switch to using `RCurl` to access SSL pages, `ngramr` stopped working behind a proxy.
 Now it seems to work again - let me know if you have